AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 Queries:
 Below, provide the SQL queries you used to clean your data.
---SalesBySKU table
+--SalesBySKU table--

 --1) to examen the table

 SELECT *
-FROM PUBLIC."SalesBySKU"
+FROM PUBLIC."SalesBySKU";

---2)  to check if 'productSKU' column has uniquie values
+--2)  to check if 'productSKU' column has uniquie values--

 SELECT (SKU."productSKU"), COUNT(SKU."productSKU")
 FROM PUBLIC."SalesBySKU" AS SKU